Healthy Homes Assessment Meeanee

 What We Do

-As building inspectors we deal with all the issues that come with expert home examinations.
-We’re here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all components of professional home examinations.
+We’re here to ensure you make the best choice when it comes to buying your next home.

-We are serious about your investment We conduct detailed examinations to make sure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun parts of buying or owning your own house.
+We value your money and conduct detailed inspections so you won’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a house.

-We offer a wide range of solutions to ensure you are completely informed about the condition of any property you may be looking to purchase or sell in addition to other solutions.
+We specialise in a range of services to ensure you are completely informed of the condition of any property you may be contemplating buying or selling along with other solutions.

-We do not just work with you but we also work with some large clients including local councils, banks, and insurance companies.
-Evidently they enjoy this reassurance provided, by the data contained included in our reports on building inspections.
+We do not just work with you but we also collaborate with a number of major clients, including bank branches, local councils and insurance firms.
+Evidently they enjoy this reassurance provided, due to the details that we provide in our reports of building inspections.

-We have a systematic approach to inspecting your property and the latest software technology which includes digital photos in the report, you are able to actually see any issues that could be discovered.
-Through our detailed report, it’s easy to understand why we receive so many referrals from clients our service to family and acquaintances.
+With our systemised approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the document, you can actually see any issues that may be identified.
+Through our comprehensive reporting it’s no wonder that we receive so many referrals from clients our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports